nickjvm/coding-exercise/README.md

 * Every 15 seconds, update the leaderboard to show the latest band names and counts, sorted descending by count.
 * **Bonus:** Animate the leaderboard update in some way (fade/dissolve, sliding, etc.).

-When you're finished, please send your work your Mass Relevance dev contact as a .zip file or (preferably) a link to a public repo on GitHub.
+When you're finished, please send your work your Spredfast dev contact as a .zip file or (preferably) a link to a public repo on GitHub.

 ## Questions?

 Please use your best judgment to interpret the requirements above.
-However, if you're stuck with a question(s), feel free to email your Mass Relevance dev contact.
+However, if you're stuck with a question(s), feel free to email your Spredfast dev contact.
 There are no bad questions (other than, "What does JavaScript mean?").